sudoparsa/sudoparsa.github.io/_pages/about.md

 ## 🧑‍💻 About Me
 I am a second-year PhD student in Computer Science at the University of Maryland, advised by **Prof. Soheil Feizi**.
 My research focuses on failure modes in multimodal large language models, with the broader goal of understanding and improving their reliability.
+I’m also working on RL-based post-training methods for reasoning and alignment in LLMs.

 ---